 Eldercare experts suggest approaching the emotionally charged discussion of handing over the car keys with a well thought out plan.
 Before you bring up the subject of problematic driving with your elderly parent, have a plan in place to reassure them that they’ll continue to have a full social life, even if they are no longer be able to drive independently.
 Have realistic suggestions for how they’ll be able to see friends, take part in activities they enjoy, and get to the store or appointments on their own.
 If you are not prepared with good answers, you’re likely in for a battle.

 If mom or dad needs to give up driving, some families create driving schedules, alternating driving duties among family members.
 Other families hire helpers who drive and do errands on set days of the week.
 Although it can become fairly expensive, other families rely on taxi cabs or public transportation.
-If your parents will be using public transportation, make the transition easier by practicing using busses, taxi cabs or other forms of public transit with them, going on special outings and helping them become comfortable with the public transportation system.
+If your parents will be using public transportation, make the transition easier by practicing using buses, taxi cabs or other forms of public transit with them, going on special outings and helping them become comfortable with the public transportation system.

 In some cases, especially in rural areas, you may need to find creative solutions for transportation because public transportation won’t be readily available.
 Check with local churches and volunteer organizations for senior care in rural areas.
-Many offer volunteer based driving services for the elderly.
+Many offer volunteer-based driving services for the elderly.
 Sometimes, unorthodox solutions work well.
-For example, a three wheeled bicycle can be an excellent solution for an elderly parent who is no longer safe to drive a car, but is healthy enough to ride a bike.
+For example, a three-wheeled bicycle can be an excellent solution for an elderly parent who is no longer safe to drive a car but is healthy enough to ride a bike.
 This option will only work well in warmer climates, and for seniors who live close to stores, churches and other commercial areas.

 Some families choose to move their elderly parents to senior apartments with on-site amenities, or to an area within walking distance of shops, churches and hospitals.
 Being able to walk to the hair salon, doctor’s appointments, church services, etc, takes away the added pressure of needing to drive in order to complete the routine tasks of daily living.
 No matter how you solve the driving problem, make sure your elderly parent has a good plan in place to stay active and socially engaged.
 No one should be asked to give up their keys without knowing how they’ll remain active and involved with their friends and family.